katemakescode/behind-the-web/README.md

 Behind the Web is a personal portfolio webpage, and wrapper for the OverTrick and Mercantile projects.
-The styling is deliberately minimalist; I'm not a web designer, and I'd rather spend my time crafting back end infrastructure and business logic.
+The styling is deliberately minimalist; I'm not a web designer, and I'd rather spend my time crafting front and back end logic.

-Note: the page should render adequately on both desktop and mobile, but has only been tested on Chrome 85 on Linux Mint.
+Note: the page should render adequately on both desktop and mobile, but has only been tested on Chrome 85 and on Android.

 ## Roadmap
-* Merchant ecommerce stub
-* scrollspy and roll up labels
+- [X] eCommerce bookstore stub
+- [ ] Bridge results stub
-* Akismet
+- [ ] Akismet
-* 404 and 500 pages
+- [ ] Custom 404 and 500 pages
-* message logging
-* wider testing
+- [ ] Message logging
+- [ ] scrollspy and roll up labels
+- [ ] Responsiveness testing on a wider range of devices

 ## Credits